-Note: Credit is given upon completion of a thesis, project, or other approved culminating experience.
-For the Master of Arts in Education (Language and Literacy).
-Open only to the graduate student who has been advanced to candidacy for the master's degree and has secured the permission of his/her Culminating Experience Chair and the Graduate Coordinator.
-All forms may be obtained in the department office, the Department of Teacher Education Graduate Student Manual, and on the Web at http://edweb.csus.edu/departments/edte/graduate.html.
+Note: Credit is given upon completion of a thesis, project, or other approved culminating experience for the Master of Arts in Education (Language and Literacy).
+Open only to the graduate student who has been advanced to candidacy for the master's degree and has secured the permission of his/her Culminating Experience Chair and the Language and Literacy Program Coordinator.
+All forms may be obtained on the web at http://edweb.csus.edu/edte/forms.html.